AJax2012/home-assistant-pc-monitor/Readme.md

 3. Publish the file
     - Open the command prompt (or Powershell)
-    - run `dotnet restore` in the root directory of the project
-    - run `dotnet publish -r win-x64 -c Release -o {outputDirectory}` with outputDirectory being the location you want to run the service from.
+    - run `dotnet publish -f netcoreapp3.1 -r win-x64 -c Release -o {outputDirectory}` with outputDirectory being the location you want to run the service from.
 4. Create and start the service
     - Open the Command Prompt as an administrator (*not* Powershell)
     - Run `sc create MqttPcHeartbeatMonitor binPath=C:\Path\To\EXE start=auto`